vis-kid/previewer/_posts/2016-06-30-Getting-Started-With-The-Asset-Pipeline-02.markdown

 This command prevents adding the above mentioned gems to your Gemfile and give you a different version of the `config/application.rb` file.
 Now you need to set up your own solution for handling your assets.

+### Processing

+When you preprocess something like CoffeeScript into valid JS, or Sass into CSS, you also have the option to process these files some more.
+Minfication and compression are the two big ones.
+Minification gets rid of stuff the browser does not care about—white space and comments are good candidates for example.
+Sass can also deal directly with minification as well.
+Or you simply use the Rails default of the YUI compressor when dealing with stylesheets.
+Just as an aside, Rails lets you even write and configure your own custom compressor—just sayin’.

+I should mention that Sass has a compressed version of outputting styles.
+This is different actually confusing since it is minifying your stylesheets.
+Compression is a different process and reduces your files size significantly more.
+Compression, or gzipping, targets repetive bits of the code and replaces them with pointers that take up less space.
+So the more repetetive your assets files, the more it be compressed and reduced in size.
+Minification is quite nice but you will see the biggest filesize reductions when you use gzipping.
+It’s not rare to see files shrink to 14% or their original size if you both minify and compress them.
+When you think about downloading tons of assets over slower networks, this can be of tremendous benefit.

 ## Precompiling Assets

 For production, your assets need to be compiled first.
-Files that you place in `app/assets` usually need to be pre-processed before they can be served.
+Files that you place in `app/assets` usually need to be preprocessed before they can be served.
 What are we talking about here?
 Let’s say you have worked one some new app that works on your local server.
 Your Sass files and your CoffeeScript flavored JavaScript works magically out of the box.
 Cool, but what happens if you wanna push this to a production server?

 Such a server, responsible for delivering this content to a possibly much larger audience, has a few different demands than your local server.
 As a default, Rails will look for files that are named `application` and try to precompile them for you.
 In this step, assets are compiled from high-level languages like Sass into CSS, they are concatenated together—from multiple files into fewer bundles of files.
-They are also cached so that you only load new assets when they have been changed on your end.
+Having as few files as possible is beneficial for performance and speed.
+Compressing their size to their bare minimum is also of tremendous importance—especially for bigger applications.
+On top of all that, files are also cached.
+That means you only load new assets when they have been changed on your end.

-### Local & Live Compilation
+### Compilation

 You have two options where you  want to compile your assets.
+YOu compile on your production server or locally.
 Local compilation means that you exectute this process on your own machine first and then push it to production.
 This has the advantages that you don’t need write access to the file system on a production server and if you deploy to multiple servers you can do this process only once.
 Not needing to precompile your assets on the server if deployed changes do not include asset changes is another benefit of precompiling locally.

-For that to work, you are responsible of having the compression and minifying gems ready on your machine.
-You can put these compiled assets in your Git repo—or whatever version control tool you prefer—and deploy only these final assets to production.

-For better performance and speed, it would be nice to have as few files as possible.
-Compressing their size to their bare minimum is also of tremendous importance at a ceratain size.
-Since servers are highly specialized fellas, we should not expect that they do all the work for us automatically.
 Precompiling assets is one of these things we need to do before we send them our “pure”, compiled CSS, HTML and JS.
 Servers should probably not need to know about how to deal with high-level languages like Sass, Slim and whatnot.
 They have enough responsibilities already.
+For that to work, you are responsible of having the compression and minifying gems ready on your machine.
+You can put these compiled assets in your Git repo—or whatever version control tool you prefer—and deploy only these final assets to production.

 Rails offers you a Rake task that takes care of precompiling assets though.
 Such a task is simply a series of predefined steps that are executed in order to achieve a specific goal.
 Using the Rake build tool for such things is very common in Ruby land.
 You can easily write your own tasks in Rake yourself.
 Rails makes this very easy.
 Out of the box, Rails comes with the `lib/tasks` directory where you can conveniently park your Rake tasks.
 No further setup necessary.
 So when you run:

-###### Terminal
+#### Terminal

 ``` bash